Our neurosurgical team now serves Lower Bucks Hospital in Bristol, PA. See all locations here.

 Most cases of cervical stenosis are successfully treated with non-surgical techniques such as pain and anti-inflammatory medications.
 Depending on the extent of nerve involvement, some patients may need to temporarily restrict their activities and wear a cervical collar or neck brace for a time.
 However, most patients only need to rest for a brief time.
 Physical therapy exercises will also be prescribed to help strengthen and stabilize the neck as well as build endurance and increase flexibility.

 If non-surgical measures do not work, your doctor may recommend surgery to treat your stenosis.
 There are a number of surgical techniques that can be used to treat this condition.
-The goal of each of these surgical decompression treatments is to widen the spinal canal and relieve the pressure on the spinal cord by removing or trimming whatever is causing the compression.
-However, since all surgical procedures carry a certain amount of risk, your doctor will discuss all of your options with you before deciding which procedure is best for you.
+The goal of each of these surgical decompression treatments is to widen the spinal canal in the cervical spine and relieve the pressure on the spinal cord by removing or trimming whatever is causing the compression.
+However, since all surgical procedures carry a certain amount of risk, your surgeon will discuss all of your options with you before deciding which procedure is best for you.

-Your surgeon may also consider performing a posterior laminoplasty.
+Your surgeon may also consider performing a surgery called a posterior laminoplasty.
 This technique helps to retain spinal stability while also expanding the spinal canal.

 If there are any herniated or bulging discs, these may also be removed (this is called a discectomy) to increase canal space.
 Sometimes the foramen (the area where the nerve roots exit the spinal canal) also need to be enlarged.
 This procedure is called a foraminotomy.

 Most patients can begin getting out of bed on the same day surgery is performed!
 Activity is gradually increased and patients are typically able to go home within a few days after their procedure, depending on the extent of the surgery.
 As with most surgeries, there will be some pain after the procedure.
-However, doctors have pain medications available that will help keep you comfortable.
+However, our doctors may prescribe pain medications that will help keep you comfortable.
 Doctors today take pain management very seriously!

 At home, you will need to continue to rest.
 You will be instructed on how to gradually increase your activity.
 You may still need to take the pain medications for a while.
 However, pain and discomfort should begin to reduce within a week or two after surgery.
 Other techniques for reducing pain and increasing flexibility will be discussed with you before you leave for home.
 When you can return to work and other activities such as sports and driving will also be discussed with you by your doctor.